BarsukinSyn/ComfyUI-Enjoyer-Roadmap/README.md

 When generating an image:

-- **The scheduler sets the plan**, dictating how each step should proceed—think of it as setting up a timeline of which areas of the canvas to work on first.
+1. **The Scheduler Sets the Plan**: The scheduler organizes the process, outlining a clear sequence for transforming the initial noisy image.
+It determines the order in which different parts of the image should be refined—much like setting up a timeline that specifies when to focus on background details, when to define major elements, and when to add fine details.
+This strategic planning ensures that each phase of the transformation contributes effectively to building up the image complexity in a logical order.
-- **The sampler follows the plan**, applying the changes to the image.
-It is the hand that does the actual painting, following the guidelines laid out by the scheduler.
+2. **The Sampler Follows the Plan**: Acting on the scheduler's blueprint, the sampler executes the actual modifications needed to develop the image.
+It applies changes precisely where needed, enhancing details, adjusting contrasts, and refining textures based on the progressive stages set out by the scheduler.

+Together, the scheduler and sampler transform a vague, noisy start into a detailed and coherent final image.
+This collaboration ensures that the image generation process is both systematic and creative, leading to high-quality results.

-### In Simple terms
+### In Simple Terms

 Imagine you are teaching a robot to paint a picture based on sketch.
 You give the robot a set of instructions on how to fill in the colors step by step (scheduler), and the robot follows these instructions to complete the painting (sampler).

-Together, the scheduler and the sampler turn a basic sketch into a detailed, finished painting, similar to how these models generate detailed images from basic input data.